Infinite-Time Singularities of the Lagrangian Mean Curvature Flow: Desingularisations of Special Lagrangians with Transverse Self-Intersections

 \subsection{Weight Function}

-Later on, the equations on $N^{\bvep}$ will be analysed on some weighted H\"older spaces.
-The weight captures the geometry of the self-intersection points and the Lawlor necks.
-Here is the definition of the weight.
+Later on, the equations on $N^{\vep}$ will be analysed on some weighted H\"older spaces, requiring the following weight function designed to capture the geometry of the self-intersection points and the Lawlor necks.